 Waiting list in the event of oversubscription

 In the event of there being more applications to the school year concerned than places available, a waiting list of students whose applications for admission to St Mary’s School were unsuccessful due to the school being oversubscribed will be compiled and will remain valid for the school year in which admission is being sought.
+A new application should be made for the following school year.

 Placement on the waiting list of St Mary’s School is in the order of priority assigned to the students’ applications after the school has applied the selection criteria in accordance with this admission policy.

-Offers of any subsequent places that become available for and during the school year in relation to which admission is being sought will be made to those students on the waiting list, in accordance with the order of priority in relation to which the students have been placed on the list.students where
+Offers of any subsequent places that become available for and during the school year in relation to which admission is being sought will be made to those students on the waiting list, in accordance with the order of priority in relation to which the students have been placed on the list.
+Late applications for students where there is no place available will go to the end of the waiting list.

 Late Applications

-All applications for admission received after the closing date as outlined in the annual admission notice will be considered and decided upon in accordance with our school’s admissions policy, the Education Admissions to School Act 2018 and any regulations made under that Act. working .
+All applications for admission received after the closing date as outlined in the annual admission notice will be considered and decided upon in accordance with our school’s admissions policy, the Education Admissions to School Act 2018 and any regulations made under that Act.

-students whereis,
+In the case of Late Applications, the Admissions Board will respond to the applicant within three working weeks of receipt of application.
+This response will be on behalf of the Board of Management and strictly in line with the school’s Admissions Policy.

+Late applications for students where there is no place available, will go to the end of the waiting list.

 Procedures for admission of students to other years and during the school year